+Life status changes occur and St. Philomena School tries to respond to the situation.
 If a current school family has experienced a life status change, the family may submit in writing an emergency scholarship request.
-If any funds are available, the principal will work with the pastor to assess the need and respond accordingly.
+If any funds are available, the principal will work with the pastoral leader to assess the need and respond accordingly.